kelset/kelset/README.md

 ## Hey everyone, I'm Lorenzo 👋

-Former Technologist at the [Sovereign Tech Agency](https://www.sovereign.tech/), where I worked to make open source more sustainable.
-Previously, I was a Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) and a dedicated maintainer of [React Native](https://reactnative.dev/) for 6+ years.
-I'm also an advocate for mental health and open source ecosystems.
-Currently recharging and open to conversations!
+Senior Software Engineer specializing in ecosystem-scale impact and open source leadership.
+Former Technologist at the [Sovereign Tech Agency](https://www.sovereign.tech/) supporting critical OSS infrastructure, and previously Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) driving React Native adoption and working on key feature across the main Microsoft apps (Outlook, Teams, Office).
+As a [React Native](https://reactnative.dev/) core maintainer for 6+ years, I led 20+ releases and helped shape a framework used by millions of developers worldwide.
+Currently consulting independently and exploring leadership opportunities!

 ## Worked on ⚙️